"Boxwork" by NPS / Kim Acker , public domain

 Ranger Frieda Nelson shows of the suspenders used to hold up her uniform breeches.

-Series: Things to Do in Midwest National Parks
+Series: Things to Do in the Midwest

 There is something for everyone in the Midwest.
 See what makes the Great Plains great.
 Dip your toes in the continent's inland seas.
 Learn about Native American heritage and history.
 Paddle miles of scenic rivers and waterways.
 Explore the homes of former presidents.
 From the Civil War to Civil Rights, discover the stories that shape our journey as a nation.